KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 3. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-4. Information: There are updates for 5 dependencie(s):
+4. Information: There are updates for 6 dependencie(s):
-   - @eslint/css               ^0.10.0  →  ^0.11.0
+   - @eslint/css               ^0.10.0  →  ^0.11.1
-   - @eslint/js                ^9.30.1  →  ^9.34.0
+   - @eslint/js                ^9.30.1  →  ^9.36.0
-   - @eslint/markdown           ^7.0.0  →   ^7.2.0
+   - @eslint/markdown           ^7.0.0  →   ^7.3.0
-   - @stylistic/eslint-plugin   ^5.1.0  →   ^5.3.1
+   - @stylistic/eslint-plugin   ^5.1.0  →   ^5.4.0
-   - eslint                    ^9.30.1  →  ^9.34.0
+   - eslint                    ^9.30.1  →  ^9.36.0
+   - globals                   ^16.3.0  →  ^16.4.0

 ### [MMM-OpenWeatherMapForecast by MarcLandis](https://github.com/MarcLandis/MMM-OpenWeatherMapForecast)

-1. Recommendation: `dependabot.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: There is no CHANGELOG file.
+1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-3. Recommendation: There is no CODE_OF_CONDUCT file.
+2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-4. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-OsloCityBike by TobbenTM](https://github.com/TobbenTM/MMM-OsloCityBike)